 Christa is a life long advocate for social justice and peace.
 She graduated from Marshall University in Huntington, WV with a degree in sociology.
 Christa completed her senior thesis on the local food movement in a community with very little access to healthy, local food and helped open the first local food hub in the area.
 Most recently, Christa worked at a non-profit in Camden, NJ called the Neighborhood Center, an organization dedicated to providing a safe and educational space for children of all ages in a city plagued by violence and poverty.
 Christa lives in Swedesboro, NJ with her husband, Lou and daughter, Rosalita.
 In her free time, Christa enjoys riding roller coasters and traveling to classic amusement parks.

 Contact Christa at email@example.com.

 Katie Blanchard is an artist and designer in Minneapolis, MN.
-She was raised in the church basement potlucks of First Presbyterian in Petoskey, Michigan, where rural small town politics gave her an early interest in grassroots organizing.
-Katie has organized full-time and as a volunteer in campaigns for racial justice, decriminalizing immigration, and in the sustainable food movement.
-She is a graduate of Carleton College in Northfield, MN and has lived and studied in Guatemala, Tanzania, Egypt, Turkey, Morocco, and Spain.
-She’s an avid gardener and student of history and politics, so can often be found listening to audiobooks and podcasts while working at her friend’s vegetable farm or in her own backyard garden.
+She was raised in the church basement potlucks of First Presbyterian in Petoskey, Michigan, where rural small town politics gave her an early commitment to grassroots organizing.
+Katie been shaped by work in campaigns for racial justice, decriminalizing immigration, and in the sustainable food movement.
+She is a graduate of Carleton College in Northfield, MN and has lived and studied in Guatemala, Spain, and throughout the Middle East.
+She is especially alive with her hands in the dirt and is a passionate student of history, so can often be found listening to audiobooks and podcasts while weeding at her friends’ vegetable farm or in her own backyard garden.